Egypt's Sisi receives coronavirus vaccine

 The statement from the presidency did not give details on the type of vaccine Sisi received.

-Egypt has started administering doses of AstraZeneca's (AZN.L) COVID-19 vaccine under the global COVAX agreement to provide vaccines for lower-income countries, as well as jabs produced by China's Sinopharm (1099.HK).
+Egypt has started administering doses of AstraZeneca’s COVID-19 vaccine under the global COVAX agreement to provide vaccines for lower-income countries, as well as jabs produced by China’s Sinopharm.

 Awad Tag el-Din, Sisi’s adviser for health affairs, told a local news channel on Friday that around half a million people in Egypt had been vaccinated so far.